 Administrative Appeal Process

-Holding an Appeal Hearing
+The Appeal Hearing

-- An introduction of panel members
+(1) an introduction of panel members

-- A summary of initial determination findings;
+(4) a summary of the initial determination findings.

-If there is a conflict of interest with you or your representative or there is a personal relationship with a person on RMTD panel and/or decision maker, it may become the subject of a civil rights complaint and ultimately be reviewed by the courts.
-It is therefore important that there be documentation of the proceedings.
-It is not required or necessary to have hearings transcribed, but documentation will be thorough enough to capture the essential issues raised and note that the established process was followed.
+Finally, because ADA transit eligibility can become the subject of a civil rights complaint and ultimately be reviewed by the courts, it is important that there be documentation of the proceedings.
+It is not required or necessary to have hearings transcribed, but documentation will be complete enough to capture the essential issues raised and note that the established process was followed.

 Observing Privacy Rights

-Re-certification of ADA Para-transit Eligibility
+Re-certification of ADA Eligibility

-Circumstances Under which Service Can be Conditioned
+Circumstances Under, which Service Can be conditioned

-Circumstances Under which Service Can be Refused
+Circumstances Under Which Service Can Be Refused

-RMTD can refuse to provide fixed route or Para-transit service to persons with disabilities if you engage in "violent, seriously disruptive, or illegal conduct.
-"This may include assaulting a driver or another passenger, smoking or drinking on the vehicle in violation of established laws, or engaging in conduct that is so severe that the delivery of service is seriously disrupted.
+Public entities can refuse to provide fixed route or Paratransit service to persons with disabilities if they engage in "violent, seriously disruptive, or illegal conduct.
+"This may include a person who assaults a driver or another passenger, who smokes or drinks on the vehicle in violation of established laws, or who engages in conduct that is so severe that the delivery of service is seriously disrupted.